-Which GCSE subjects will be compulsory?
+Which GCSE subjects are compulsory?

-All girls will be expected to take IGCSE examinations in English, Mathematics, Science and a language.
+All girls will be expected to take I/GCSE examinations in English, Mathematics, Science and a language.
 Pupils will supplement these with choices from a range of other subjects.

 Will there be any joint events with the other Sherborne Qatar Schools?

-Yes, periodically there will be events which involve one or more of the other Sherborne Qatar schools.
+Once the restrictions imposed as a result of the COVID-19 pandemic will be lifted, there will be events which involve one or more of the other Sherborne Qatar schools.

 SCHOOL FEES FROM SEPTEMBER 2021